DerLindenhonig/DerLindenhonig/README.md

 🌱 I’m currently learning more about Web technologies and Game Development.

-✨ I'm interested in Web & Software Developing, Game Developing, and Game Designing.
+✨ I'm interested in Web & Software Developing, Game Developing, and Game Design.

 📫 E-mail: supercverh@gmail.com